-Just by using Buffer, you’ll save time because you’ll be able to set up your posts across all your channels at once.
+By using Buffer, you’ll save time because you’ll be able to preschedule your posts across all your channels at once.
 To get started, create a new account and connect your social media accounts using the above choices.

 Loading posts in Buffer

-Here’s how to load up something in Buffer.
+Here’s how to preschedule a post in Buffer.

 Pro tip: It’s important that you share, comment, like, follow and ReTweet other peoples’ posts/pages, respectively.
 The world doesn’t revolve around you.
 Spread social media love and be more giving.

-Takeaway: I use Buffer to schedule posts for Snowbird Creatives and my clients and have found it to be a great time saver.
-The free version is pretty great but if you want to connect Pinterest, curate content or take a deeper dive into analytics from Buffer, you can do so for a nominal fee.
-I can’t tell you how much time you’ll save using Buffer, but I’m sure you’ll be able to squeeze in another mannequin challenge video or two.
-You’re welcome.
+Takeaway: I use Buffer to schedule posts for Snowbird Creatives and my clients and we’ve found it to be a great time saver.
+The free version is great but if you want to connect Pinterest, curate content within the program, or take a deeper dive into analytics from Buffer, you can do so for a nominal fee.